 Sandy Park is a believer in each child’s potential to grow and learn more about themselves, each other, and the world around them, both inside and outside the classroom.
-Providing a positive environment that promotes growth for students to learn and work harmoniously with peers and adults is one of her highest priorities as an educator.
+Providing a positive environment that promotes equity and growth for students to learn and work harmoniously with others is one of her highest priorities as an educator.
 She is dedicated to learning how to help each child become their own author and creator of their learning through exploration, reflection, discovery and dialogue.

 Sandy is very excited to embark in new adventures this year at High Tech Elementary North County as a first grade teacher.
-She taught first grade at HTeNC last year and various primary grade levels in Virginia (Fairfax County Public Schools) for several years.
-She received her Master’s degree in Education and teaching credential from George Mason University and Teaching English as a Foreign Language program certificate from Georgetown University.
-In her free time, Sandy enjoys reading at local coffee shops, biking on trails, yoga on the beach, snowboarding, learning to play tennis, meeting people and exploring new places in beautiful San Diego.
+She taught first grade at HTeNC for the past two years and various primary grade levels in Virginia (Fairfax County Public Schools) for several years.
+She received her Master’s degree in Education and teaching credential from George Mason University, Teaching English as a Foreign Language program certificate from Georgetown University and is currently a Masters student at HTH GSE.
+In her free time, Sandy enjoys reading at local coffee shops, hiking trails, yoga, snowboarding, going to concerts, meeting people and exploring new places in beautiful San Diego.